OfficeDev/microsoft-teams-apps-champion-management/Wiki/Solution-Overview.md

     - To view their Global rank and how they rank against others globally.
     - Access their dashboard with list of events they have supported.
     - Add and submit upcoming events to earn points associated with it.
 Example, hosting office hours can earn 10 points, whereas writing a blog can earn 5 points.
+    - Search for a champion based on region and focus area.
+    - View the activities of a champion by clicking on "View Activities" on the champion card.
+    - Connect with a champion using the below icons on the champion card
+      - Chat
+      - Request to call
+      - Send an Email
 1. Nominate and approve an employee to be a champion (Add members )
     - An Admin can add employee as a Champion.
     - Where as an existing Champion can nominate their peers.